nimberledge/Lib56/README.md

 1. The bidding round
 2. Table round
 At the start of the game, players are dealt hands of 8 cards from 2 truncated decks.
-The cards in this deck are 9, 10, J, Q, K, A, (of all suites) and 2 copies (from 2 decks) of each card.
+The cards in this deck are 9, 10, J, Q, K, A, (of all suits) and 2 copies (from 2 decks) of each card.
 In the 4 player game, Kings and Queens are omitted.
 In the game, the precedence order is as follows:
 	1. J - 3 points
 	2. 9 - 2 points
 	3. A - 1 point (higher than 10)